POST-POLIO SYNDROME & SSDI BENEFITS

 The SSA appeal process for benefits is long and complicated.
 You will need an attorney to help you win benefits.
 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 If you want to win benefits for post-polio syndrome, then hire an attorney with the legal experience to win your case.

 We work on a contingency basis.
 This means we do not charge you any money up front to help you or for you to become our client.
 Then, you only pay us an attorney fee when you win benefits.
 If you don’t win, you don’t pay an attorney fee.
 If you need help filing for benefits due to post-polio syndrome, then reach out to Cannon Disability Law.
 Take the first step by calling us.
 That is what you need to do to begin your journey to winning your benefits.
 For help, contact us today.

 If you want to learn more about our lawyers and staff, then read our About Us page.
-For example, you can learn about Andria Summers, who is an amazing advocate.
-She can also help you with your Medicare plan.
+For example, you can learn about Andria Summers.
+She can help you with your Medicare plan.
 She has also won thousands of SSDI and SSI cases.

 Additionally, Dianna Cannon has been helping her clients win benefits for over thirty years.
 She has many years of appeal experience at the Appeals Council and in Federal Court.
 Brett Bunkall also has years of legal experience helping people obtain their SSI and SSDI benefits.
 We are Social Security legal experts.
 You can trust us to help you win your benefits and make a difficult process as easy as possible for you.